temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 ## SDK metrics setup

 SDK metrics are emitted by SDK Clients used to start your Workers and to start, signal, or query your Workflow Executions.
-You must configure a Prometheus scrape endpoint to collect and aggregate your SDK metrics.
+You must configure a Prometheus scrape endpoint for Prometheus to collect and aggregate your SDK metrics.
 The [Metrics](/application-development/observability#metrics) section of the Observability guide details how to set this up for all supported SDKs.

 The following example uses the Java SDK to set the Prometheus registry and Micrometer stats reporter, set the scope, and expose an endpoint from which Prometheus can scrape the SDK metrics.